 [Added by ballot ATM 3/11/14, Art.
 2, Amended ATM 3/8/16, Art.
-2, Amended 3/9/21, Art.
-3]
+2]

-The provisions of the Pelham Mixed Use Zoning Overlay District represent an Innovative Land Use zoning classification pursuant to RSA 674:21 that allows by conditional use permit a mix of business and residential uses within the same building or on the same parcel of land.
+The provisions of the Pelham Mixed Use Zoning Overlay District represent a zoning classification that allows by conditional use permit a mix of business and residential uses within the same building or on the same parcel of land.
 The district is intended to accommodate a physical pattern of pedestrian-friendly, mixed-use development that is traditionally found in neighborhoods within town centers throughout New England.